ONSvisual/accessibility/audit.md

 Difficulty 2/5

-Tab order of page need to be changed so it's logical, Top to bottom, left to right
+Tab order of page need to be changed so it's logical, Top to bottom, left to right Try to use [tabindex=0](https://web.dev/tabindex/?utm_source=lighthouse&utm_medium=devtools) and reorder elements in the DOM if at all possible rather than use tabindex >0

 ### Templates affected